 Companies in this category do not grow fast, but give a return above or near the market average.

 But these companies give good protection in times of recession, as the earning are more predictable.

-These types of companies usually provide a good dividend yield & often buy-back their shares as they may not have more room for growth.
+These types of companies usually have a good dividend yield & they often buy back their shares as they may not have more room for growth.

-Fast Growers are the stocks that not only provide an above-average return, but they make one’s investment career.
+Fast Growers are the stocks that not only provide an above-average return, but they make one’s investment career successful.

-This stock grows at 20-25% p.a., but they should not be the hot stock in the market which grows at 50% which probably cannot be sustainable.
+This stock grows at 20-25% p.a., but it should not be the hot stock in the market which grows at 50% which probably cannot be sustainable.

 The growth of these types of a company should be sustainable over a period of time.

 The company should have a good balance sheet & profits.
 Check whether there is further room for growth.

 Proven track record of revenue, profit, cash flows, etc. over a period of time.
 The most important thing to check whether the growth rate is rising or falling.